 Today’s executives often have a long track record of success and direct reports, from other executives to an entire department.
 But many of those contacts, as high-ranking or well-networked as they may be or seem, probably aren’t going to help a senior-level finance executive make a career jump to his or her next position.
-To get the word out, they will likely need to network with people outside of their existing company.

 - You haven’t made a career move in awhile.